-Cherilyn is married to Nick, who is Cornish born and has fished and surfed the Cornish coasts for over forty years.
-Nick also grew up with the Kneehigh Theatre and has been involved in the music scene of Cornwall since the 1980s.
-They have a young daughter and currently live near the Roseland peninsula.
+Cherilyn has lived in Cornwall, since moving to Falmouth in early 2011, but was born and raised in the coastal town of Scarborough, North Yorkshire.
+She is married to Nick, who is Gorran Haven born and has fished and surfed the Cornish coasts for over forty five years.
+They have a young daughter and live on the south coast, on the Roseland peninsula.

 Before her election Cherilyn was a Cornwall Councillor.
 Before moving to Cornwall, Cherilyn worked as an IT project manager in the City of London, Bristol and overseas.

 Since Cherilyn’s election in 2019, she has been an effective constituency MP, helping out locally and getting tangible results on the ground.
 She and her team have responded to more than 38,000 pieces of correspondence and secured over £500 million in investment for the Truro and Falmouth constituency.